-Many young adults like to check out a brand's social media before purchasing a product for them.
-That’s because an active social media account is a good way to understand brand values, learn more about a company and interact with the business.
+Many young adults will check a brand's social media platform before purchasing a product for them.
+This is because an active social media account is a good way to understand brand values, learn more about a company and interact with the business.

 Having a social media presence and posting regularly is a good way to increase brand awareness.
-If someone eats at your coffee shop and tags your company in their Instagram story, everyone who watches that story is now aware of your coffee shop.
+If someone eats at your coffee shop and tags your company in their Instagram story, everyone who watches that story will have an awareness of your coffee shop.

 Brand awareness is something that’s hard to measure, which means it can be hard to justify - but that doesn’t mean it’s not worth trying.

 Here’s an example of a local coffee shop that posts regularly on their Instagram:

 Social media acts as a bridge from the offline to the online world.
 People visit your store or takeaway, see that you’re on social media and then follow you online.

 Social media experts usually recommend posting on two social media channels, but at the end of the day it depends on how busy you are and your overall capacity.

 If you are selling something visual such as food or art, Instagram is a good place to start.
 If you sell books, software or digital products, Twitter may be better.

-Most experts recommend starting with a plan.
-Although a plan is essential, it’s also good to start with a bit of experimenting.
+Most experts recommend starting with a social media strategy.
+Although a marketing plan is really important, it’s also good to start with a bit of experimenting.
 If you are new to social media, it’s worth testing what works best for you and what resonates with your audience.

 Add a “Follow us on Instagram” in your physical shop and website to encourage people to follow you on social media.
 Offer discounts on your social network to encourage more people to follow you, and offer rewards to those who refer their friends.

-The key with social media is to remain consistent.
-Keep posting relevant content and you keep turning up on your customers’ social media feed.
+The key with your social media marketing strategy is to remain consistent.
+Keep posting relevant content and you will keep turning up on your customers’ social media feed.
 It may take time, but the return eventually appears.

 Try to post a few times per week, and schedule posts in advance so you don’t feel overwhelmed.
-Once you feel a little more confident about your social media marketing, do some more experimenting: interact with customers, do giveaways, prize draws, virtual games and more.
+Once you feel a little more confident about your social media marketing, do some more experimenting.
+Interact with customers, do giveaways, prize draws, virtual games and more.